AEO vs GEO: How to Build a Future-Ready Search Strategy in the Age of AI

 Prioritize GEO When:

-• You want your brand to appear in generative search summaries.
+• You want visibility in generative search summaries.

-• You produce in-depth content: guides, research, insights, thought leadership.
+• You produce in-depth content: guides, research, insights.

 • Your niche requires strong credibility and authority.

-• You need visibility on AI-driven discovery platforms like SGE or Perplexity.
+• You need presence on AI-driven platforms like SGE or Perplexity.

 Building a Unified AEO + GEO Strategy